plone/volto/README.md

-Volto also supports other APIs like [Guillotina](https://guillotina.io/), a Python resource management system, inspired by Plone and using the same basic concepts like traversal, content types and permissions model.
+Volto also supports other APIs like [Guillotina](https://guillotina.io/), a Python resource management system, inspired by Plone and using the same basic concepts like traversal, content types, and permissions model.

-Last but not least, it also supports a [Volto Nodejs-based backend reference](https://github.com/plone/volto-reference-backend) API implementation that demos how other systems could also use Volto to display and create content through it.
+Last but not least, it also supports a [Volto Node.js-based backend reference](https://github.com/plone/volto-reference-backend) API implementation that demos how other systems could also use Volto to display and create content through it.